freekh/tasitc/README.md

   ~/test/rows
 ```

-It can then be called from the tux2 (on-line command line interface)   `~/test/rows --path='Test'` or by hitting the endpoint: `https://tasitc.com/freekh/test/rows?path=Test` .
+It can then be called from the tux (the next gen Terminal User Experience, aka an on-line command line interface) `~/test/rows --path='Test'` or by hitting the endpoint: `https://tasitc.com/freekh/test/rows?path=Test` .

 ### When
 When my experiments are done!
 Oh, you meant when in time?
 Well, that is not up to me really :) Maybe in 2 weeks or maybe never :)